 The International Education Fee Scholarship applications must be submitted to the Study Abroad Office by the following deadlines:

-- October 15 - December/January mini-term
+- October 15 - December/January mini-term and Spring

 - No less than one week prior to the first day of the Fall or Spring semester for a semester long study abroad.